-Young people can face complicated and varied challenges in everyday life.
+Young people can face complicated and varied challenges in their everyday life.

-Their development through family, school, relationships and transition to adulthood is quite different to that of their parents.
-There are expectations of achievement, the ‘new connectivity’ of social media and the internet, and global tensions distinguishing their experience from that of earlier generations.
+Their development through family, school, relationships and the transition to adulthood can be difficult.
+There are expectations of achievement, the ‘new connectivity’ of social media and the internet, global tensions and more that our youth of today are faced with.

-Re-centre’s specialist psychiatrists, clinical psychologists and nurses are experts in the development and care of children, young people and their families.
-Our specialists learn, research and work intimately within this rapidly changing space.
-We understand the interface with schools, healthcare services and other institutions, and we’re committed to collaborative welfare for vulnerable young people.
+Our specialist psychiatrists, clinical psychologists and nurses are experts in the development and care of children, young people and their families.
+We understand the interface with schools, healthcare services and other institutions, and we’re committed to collaborative welfare for young people.

 What causes mind health problems for children and adolescents?

-A consultation with one of our specialist psychiatrists allows for clarification and advice on young people’s challenges.
-Family or carers are welcome to attend, if this is agreed-to.
-This inquiry may occur over one or several meetings, as comfortable for the individual.
+A consultation with one of our specialist psychiatrists is a great place to start.
+During the first session we will help to clarify any issues and offer some advice on how to move forward.
+Family or carers are welcome to attend if this is more comfortable for the young person.

-Understanding their past allows for a range of care plans, psychological therapies and treatment recommendations ahead, decided in collaboration.
-Medication options can be discussed and considered before trialling, then reviewed together.
+We can offer a range of care plans, psychological therapies and treatment recommendations, decided in collaboration.
+Medication options can also be discussed.

 A young person’s physical health and behaviour are important components in the exploration of their mind health, and we may involve their GP and other specialists or school.